What are the Key Dates I need to be thinking about?

 31 March is typically year end for most Individuals, Companies and Trusts.
 This is when you will have finished your tax year.
 Your income tax return is due on 7 July each year.

-If you are on a tax agency with an Accountant you have extended time until 31 March the following year to file your tax return.
-Although your get more time, remember the longer you leave it to prepare your information the harder it can be with the passing of time to recall particular events or go back and request information required for your tax return.
+If you are on a tax agency with an accountant you have an extension of time until 31 March the following year to file your tax return.
+Although you get more time, remember the longer you leave it to prepare your information the harder it can be with the passing of time to recall particular events or go back and request information required for your tax return.
 In general, the earlier you can get onto preparing information for your accounts the better.

 You can start preparing your information from 1 April.
 At Shortland Chartered Accountants, they usually follow up with clients in May, once banks and financial institutions have issued their year-end summaries.